ibm-cloud-docs/solution-tutorials/infrastructure-as-code.md

 # Automate deployment of environments using Infrastructure as Code

-IBM Cloud Schematics is a solution for deploying cloud infrastructure, Kubernetes cluster and much more.
+IBM Cloud Schematics is a tool that uses Terraform to provision and manage infrastructure resources, Cloud Foundry applications, services, Kubernetes clusters and much more using code in a configuration file.

-In this tutorial, we will use Schematics - Infrastructure as Code technologies to provision the **L**inux virtual server, with **A**pache web server, **M**ySQL, and **P**HP (the LAMP stack) server.
-We will explore the Infrastructure as Code technologies by modifying the template code, scale the resources and tune the (memory, CPU and disk size).
-We will do all this with the template code and finish by deleting the resources.
+In this tutorial, we will use a provided template in Schematics to provision a **L**inux virtual server, with **A**pache web server, **M**ySQL, and **P**HP server (LAMP stack).
+We will then configure the template to scale the resources and tune the environment (memory, CPU and disk size).
+We will finish by deleting all of the resources created by the configuration.

 ## Objectives

-- Get a LAMP template code
+- Get a LAMP template
-- Modify the template code
-- Create VM from the template code
+- Create custom configuration from template
-- Verify the VM
+- Create environment from the configuration
-- Scale resources using template code
+- Scale resources
-- Delete environments and resources
+- Delete the environment
-- Where to go next

 ## Before you begin